furqan-qadri/azure_testing/README.md

-Code for coursework 2- deploying nodejs in azure fucntions
+Code for coursework 2- deploying nodejs in azure functions